Ostrosia7/pdsnd_github/README.md

 Two colleagues were very supportive in this project: credits to Andrew for introducing me to Python and Mohammed for being my 'help line' when stuck.

+Software
+In this project the following softare were used:
+Notepad to read .md files
+Excell to read .csv files
+Jupyter to develop .ipynb file